Good Mental Heath

 Early Warning Signs

-Everyone is different.
-One woman’s experience of poor mental health will look different to another’s.
+One person’s experience of poor mental health will look different to another’s, especially during pregnancy.
 It’s also important to say that a certain amount of stress or nervousness about pregnancy and what lies beyond is ‘normal’.
 It’s when these feelings stop you enjoying your pregnancy, or from living healthily once baby is born, that seeking help is important.
 Here are some of the more common signs:

 - Excessive crying (more than ‘normal’ in pregnancy)

 - Withdrawing or feeling detached from baby, friends and family